-- IMTs provide payment security and transaction certainty.
-This assists government to better enforce antimoney laundering and counter-terrorism financing requirements. - The IMT process in its current form is one component of the global financial system, and Australia is a significant contributor to that system.
+- IMTs allow the government to meet its obligations to overseas beneficiaries ( ) in a timely and secure manner. - IMTs provide payment security and transaction certainty.
+This assists government to better enforce anti-money laundering and counter-terrorism financing requirements. - The IMT process in its current form is one component of the global financial system, and Australia is a significant contributor to that system.
 Maintaining the certainty, reliability and efficiency of the IMT processing serves an important public interest within the context of Australia's role within the global community.

-If the RBA were not granted a PID for IMTs in the same terms as PID 2015-2, and as GD 2015 and any new PID made in relation to ADIs to replace GD 2015, any additional compliance costs to the RBA resulting from the operation of APP 8 would represent a competitive disadvantage for the RBA's transactional banking business in relation to which it competes with private sector banks.
+If the RBA were not granted a PID for IMTs in substantially the same terms as PID 2020-2, and as GD 2020 and any new PID made in relation to ADIs to replace GD 2020, any additional compliance costs to the RBA resulting from the operation of APP 8 would represent a competitive disadvantage for the RBA's transactional banking business in relation to which it competes with private sector banks.

-The RBA respectfully submits that the analysis in the Explanatory Statement for PID 2105-2 and GD 2015 continues to apply and that the public interest in the RBA processing IMTs substantially outweighs the public interest in adherence to the APPs that might be breached.
+The RBA respectfully submits that the analysis in the Explanatory Statement for PID 2020-2 and GD 2020 continues to apply and that the public interest in the RBA processing IMTs substantially outweighs the public interest in adherence to the APPs that might be breached.

-The RBA understands that the Australia and New Zealand Banking Group Limited (ANZ) will be making an application for a PID to replace the Privacy (International Money Transfers) Public Interest Determination 2015 (No. 1) (PID 2015-1) when it expires.
-The RBA also understands that the Commissioner will consider expanding any PID it makes to replace PID 2015-1 to include a general determination covering all ADIs to replace GD 2015.
-The RBA supports the making by the Commissioner of a PID to replace PID 2015-1 and a generalising PID in substantially the same terms as GD 2015.
-The same public interest considerations as set out in this Application apply to ADIs that process IMTs and the RBA believes that it is in the public interest that there be a generalising PID covering all ADIs to replace GD 2015 when it expires.
+The RBA understands that the ADIs will be making an application for a PID to replace the Privacy (International Money Transfers) Public Interest Determination 2020 (No. 1) (PID 2020-1) when it expires.
+The RBA also understands that the Commissioner will consider expanding any PID it makes to replace PID 2020-1 to include a general determination covering all ADIs to replace GD 2020.
+The RBA supports the making by the Commissioner of a PID to replace PID 2020-1 and a generalising PID in substantially the same terms as GD 2020.
+The same public interest considerations as set out in this Application apply to ADIs that process IMTs and the RBA believes that it is in the public interest that there be a generalising PID covering all ADIs to replace GD 2020 when it expires.